-Have you ever tried to make a film from microfibrillated cellulose (MFC)?
-If you have, you know that it has a good film-forming ability, and the film is strong and light.
+Microfibrillated cellulose (MFC) has a good film-forming ability, where the film is strong and light.
 In addition, the films are opaque, translucent or even transparent depending on the thickness of the film and type of MFC.
 They also show good oxygen barrier properties.
 Moreover, MFC can be combined with different polymers or fillers to obtain even more versatile material.
-In this week’s post, I want to show the potential of MFC films in various applications.
+In this post, we want to show the potential of MFC films in various applications.
 Let’s start by discussing how MFC films can be made and then see what kind of applications these films may have.

 The Technical Research Centre in Finland (VTT) has developed a continuous process for producing MFC film (see Figure 1).
 They can manufacture the film at semi-pilot scale and the technology is based on casting the film on a plastic substrate (patented technology WO2013060934 A2).
 The resulting film is transparent and can be used for printing like is shown in Figure 2.